google/security-research/pocs/cpus/errata/amd/genoa-evex-rsp/README.md

 EVEX encoded instructions that access the stack pointer.

-The error can be observed with instructions that operate on both vector regisers and general purpose registers simultaneously, such as `vpinsrw`, `vmovq`, `vctsi2ss`, and so on.
+The error can be observed with instructions that operate on both vector registers and general purpose registers simultaneously, such as `vpinsrw`, `vmovq`, `vctsi2ss`, and so on.

 The error only occurs if you use `RSP` with these instructions.